lyubomis/myFirstRepo/Readme.txt

-Hello from github to source tree
+Hello from GitHub to source tree